rm-rf-etc/easyioc/README.md

 ## Description

 Really stupidly simple IoC loading system.
-Detects and explains circular dependencies, and accepts objects, require modules, functions, json files...
+Detects and explains circular dependencies, and accepts objects, require modules, functions, arrays of files, json files...
 Just about anything you might want to depend upon.

 Because you can specify any function as a dependency, you can easily adapt any existing